rpede/tutorial-react-ci/README.md

 Navigate to the "Settings".
 Click "Rules" then "Rulesets" in the left panel.
-Click the green "New ruleset" button.
+Click the green "New ruleset" button then select "New branch ruleset" from the dropdown.

 Configure as shown in the screenshot.